avijstein/Astrology/README.md

 **Day of Week:** Although there is a trend towards more weekday births, I don't believe this is a significant influence in this study.
 Studies of birth date patterns show both Sunday and Saturday with considerably fewer than expected birthdays, with Sunday more heavily depressed.
 The long-term studies I found traced this pattern back to 1910, but weren't able to gather sufficient data before then.
 I split my data into pre-1910 and post-1910 (about 36% of total) births and compared the ratio of births per day for each set.
 The pre-1910 data have fewer births on Sundays than expected, while post-1910 data have slightly more than average.
 Both show fewer Saturday births than expected, to varying degrees.

+**Chinese Zodiac:** The Chinese zodiacs seem to be the most difficult to explain, since their nature avoids seasonal variation.
+Patterns in the zodiac signs may be explained (under further analysis) by the uneven distribution of births over a year.
+However, since each Chinese zodiac covers an entire year, this is circumvented.
+With each zodiac repeating every 12 years, it's unlikely to be a generational difference either.